MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/sharepoint-on-premises-tutorial.md

 1. On the **Set up Single Sign-On with SAML** page, edit **Basic SAML Configuration**.

-1. In the section **Reply URL (Assertion Consumer Service URL)**, add the URL (for example, `https://otherwebapp.contoso.local/`) of each additional web application that need to sign-in users with Azure Active Directory and click **Save**.
+1. In the section **Reply URL (Assertion Consumer Service URL)**, add the URL (for example, `https://otherwebapp.contoso.local/`) of all additional web application that need to sign-in users with Azure Active Directory and click **Save**.

 ![Specify additional web applications](./media/sharepoint-on-premises-tutorial/aad-app-reply-urls.png)